izelnakri/memoria/README.md

 [![npm version](https://badge.fury.io/js/@memoria%2Fmodel.svg)](https://badge.fury.io/js/@memoria%2Fmodel)

 # What is Memoria?
-Memoria is an in-memory database/ORM and http mock server you can run in-browser and node environments.
+Memoria is an in-memory/off-memory state management solution for JavaScript apps on client and/or server side.
+It is a very flexible typeorm-like entity definition API that just use JS classes and decorators to define or generate the schema.
+In other words it is a data library and http mock server you can run in-browser and node environments.
-Extremely useful library for fast frontend tests, rapid prototyping, single-file SPA demo deployments.
+Extremely useful library for fast frontend tests that can use MemoryAdapter models and in-browser http server, rapid prototyping, single-file SPA demo deployments, frontend SPA data store or backend HTTP Server ORMs.

+It is based on these principles:

+- TypeORM based Entity API: This makes the SQLAdapter easy to work with typeorm while making the API usable in browser for frontend.

+- One Schema/Class that can be used in 4 environments with different Adapters: MemoryAdapter, RESTAdapter, SQLAdapter, GraphQLAdapter(in future maybe).

+- Default Model CRUD operations represented as static class methods: User.insert(), User.update() etc.

+- Provides ember-data like property dirty tracking on changed properties until successful CRUD operation.

+- Optional entity/instance based caching: Enabled by default, timeout adjustable, RESTAdapter & SQLAdapter extends from MemoryAdapter which provides this caching.
+Also useful for advanced frontend tests when used with in-browser mode of
+@memoria/server.

+- [Ecto Changeset](https://hexdocs.pm/ecto/Ecto.Changeset.html) inspired: Changeset structs with pipeline operators are very powerful.
+Memoria CRUD operations return ChangesetError which extends from JS Error with Ecto-like Changeset shape.

 ## Installation
 In order to use memoria CLI you need to have typescript set up in your project folder.
 `memoria` binary will only work on typescript project directories since it uses ts-node under the hood for `memoria console` and `memoria g fixtures $modelName` generation commands.

 ``` npm install -g @memoria/cli ```